mintlayer/mintlayer-core/p2p/README.md

 This section provides the protocol specification for Mintlayer's P2P networking.

-There are three distinct phases in the protocol:
+There are four distinct phases in the protocol:
 * peer discovery
+* connection establishment
-* connection establishment and maintenance
+* connection maintenance
 * message exchange

 The network service provider may implement its own handshaking and connectivity monitoring but they are not part of the Mintlayer P2P protocol and thus there may be overlapping functionality between the two.

 The protocol relies on an assumption that a connection is formed between the peers and that the local peer is able to notice when the remote peer has closed the connection.
 This means that the protocol cannot be directly built on top of a connectionless protocol, e.g., UDP.
 Additionally, it is required from the protocol that it provides a message-based API instead of a stream-based API.
 It can internally fragment and reconstruct the messages as it wants but the P2P protocol requires that it's capable of both sending and receiving discrete messages, instead of fragments of those messages.

+The network service provider *should* provide End-to-End Encryption (E2EE) for the transportation.

 ### Peer discovery